eugenehoe08/nextauth_tutorial/README.md

 - In development, useEffect is called twice
   - This does not happen in production
   - This might lead to some eccentric behaviour during development
+- When we do not define use `client` or `use server`
+  - The component will become a client/server component based on the parent component
+  - Basically, we do not care if the component is client or server

 ## When using app router, all files to be displayed goes into the app folder